 The city and county will cooperatively develop and implement a climate change adaptation plan to identify current vulnerabilities, address economics of recovery and determine strategies to protect the community against the potential negative impacts associated with climate change.
-These challenges include droughts, flash flooding, communicable diseases, heat waves, fire mitigation and fire protectionwildfires and increased road maintenance, among others. -The city and county seek to improve the community's ability to effectively and quickly respond to and recover from adversity, and disruptions and climate change related shocks and stresses.
+These challenges include droughts, flash flooding, communicable diseases, heat waves, wildfires and increased road maintenance, among others.
+The city and county seek to improve the community's ability to effectively and quickly respond to and recover from adversity, disruptions and climate change related shocks and stresses.

-Energy Conservation and Renewable Energy
+Energy Conservation & Renewable Energy

-4.03 Energy Conservation and Renewable Energy
+4.03 Energy Conservation & Renewable Energy

-Boulder's transition to clean energy through innovative strategies, products, and services aims to dramatically reduce GHG emissions, enhance community resilience, enhance local environmental health and diversity, promote creative solutions to energy conservation and support a vital and equitable economy.
-The city and county will plan for and implement innovative programs and opportunities for individuals, businesses and organizations to maximize the efficient use of energy and reduce the carbon footprint from developmentreduce energy consumption and develop local energy generation. -The city and county will set goals to ensure that the community has access to reliable, competitively-priced and increasingly clean energy.
-The city and county will support both public and private decisions to useadoption and use of renewable energy in the future.
-The city will review and consider revisions to regulations to support on site energy generation, including solar and wind.
+Boulder's transition to clean energy through innovative strategies, products and services aims to dramatically reduce GHG emissions, enhance community resilience, enhance local environmental health and diversity, promote creative solutions to energy conservation and support a vital and equitable economy.
+The city and county will plan for and implement innovative programs and opportunities for individuals, businesses and organizations to maximize the efficient use of energy and reduce the carbon footprint from development.
+The city and county will set goals to ensure that the community has access to reliable, competitively priced and increasingly clean energy.
+The city and county will support both public and private adoption and use of renewable energy and preserve options for developing renewable energy in the future.